Blog

 Applies to Cowork?
 Yes.
 Users can start a Cowork session based on Ask Organization that carries organizational context to the Cowork session.

-Organization > Capabilities > Artifacts > Enable Artifact Connectors
+Organization > Capabilities > Visuals > Enable Artifact Connectors

 Let team members work with artifacts that use data from external sources.
 Learn more